 Moss garden at the Silver Pavilion, Kyoto

-Tirtha Yoga offers lessons in integral yoga for small groups and individuals.
-Integral means that different techniques are practiced to complement and support each other.
-It depends on the adept whether the emphasis of the practice is on physical, energetic, cognitive or meditative aspect.
-The lessons are given by Ram Tirtha either in German or English at the Yogi Lodge in the Western part of Stuttgart.
+Integral means that physical, energetic, cognitive and meditative techniques are practiced to complement and support each other.
+The lessons are given by Ram Tirtha either in German or English.
 His style has been shaped by the Sivananda and Satyananda tradition, his main themes are yoga for health, kundalini yoga and introspection in general.
-Basic techniques are relaxation, postures (asanas) and breathing (pranayama); also some aspects of Iyengar yoga are applied as well as spiral dynamic elements.
-The techniques are adjusted to each individual person so that everybody can practice.
-There are no prior requirements, but regular attendance is essential for progress.
+Basic techniques are relaxation, postures (asanas) and breathing (pranayama).
+There are no prior requirements - the practice is adjusted to each individual person -, but regular attendance is essential for progress.
 Yoga is not a religion so followers of all creeds as well as agnostics and atheists can practice it.
 There is mention made of Hindu, Buddhist and Taoist yoga but that only means that some traditions of yoga developed in these cultural and religious contexts.

-Information about the courses and seminars offered you find here (German).
+Information about courses and seminars you find here (German).

 Street children practicing tatrak, Delhi